JohnGu9/material-design-transform/README.md

 </ContainerTransformLayout>;
 ```

-- If ContainerTransformLayout's keyId `matches` this ContainerTransform's keyId, this ContainerTransform's container will be expanded with animation.
+- If ContainerTransformLayout's keyId `matches` one ContainerTransform's keyId, the ContainerTransform's container will be expanded with animation.
 - ContainerTransform's keyId should be `unique` under same ContainerTransformLayout.
 - ContainerTransform's children should be available to render two dom at the same time.
 - ContainerTransform's `relative position` / `size` / `children` / `props` should be not change when animation is running.
 - ContainerTransformLayout should not have any [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border) (but [outline](https://developer.mozilla.org/en-US/docs/Web/CSS/outline) is ok).
-- ContainerTransform should not have any [padding](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) and any [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border) (but [outline](https://developer.mozilla.org/en-US/docs/Web/CSS/outline) is ok).
+- ContainerTransform should not have any [padding](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) or any [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border) (but [outline](https://developer.mozilla.org/en-US/docs/Web/CSS/outline) is ok).
 - ContainerTransform's animation `motion track` is different from origin material design because it only use css transition for animation that animation is limited by css.
 - ContainerTransform's `box-shadow` and `border-radius` can be animated.
 - By default ContainerTransform will animate to match ContainerTransformLayout size and position, but you can edit [overlayStyle](./src/stories/ContainerTransform.stories.tsx) of ContainerTransformLayout to custom animation target.

-## Property: keyId
+## keyId

-Change [keyId]() to toggle switch animation.
+Change `keyId` to toggle switch animation.
 Only keyId change will toggle animation.

-## Alarm

-- New component only render before the old component exit animation completed.
-- Switch animation (SharedAxis / FadeThrough) state is toggled by properties changing and `transitionend` event of `opacity`.
-If opacity animate to 0 and toggle transitionend event that mean exit animation end.
-And if opacity animate to 1 and toggle transitionend event that mean enter animation end.
-Break transitionend event of opacity may break the component function.

 ## Material Design v3